logpai/loghub/README.md

 ![Scan QR code](https://cdn.jsdelivr.net/gh/logpai/logpai.github.io@master/img/wechat.png)

 ### License
-The datasets are freely available for research or academic work, subject to the following conditions: Any usage or distribution of the loghub datasets shall [cite the paper](https://github.com/logpai/loghub/blob/master/CITATION) or refer to the repository https://github.com/logpai/loghub.
+The datasets are freely available for research or academic work, subject to the condition that usage or distribution of loghub datasets should [cite the loghub paper](https://github.com/logpai/loghub/blob/master/CITATION) or refer to [the loghub repository](https://github.com/logpai/loghub).